by Janine Duffy

 I took a few steps closer to photograph them, and another flock flew up, all cobalt wings and sunflower-yellow shoulders.

-All along the Anabranch, flocks of 4 to 10 bluebonnets were feeding on some delicious party food in the saltbushes.
+All along the Anabranch, flocks of 4 to 10 bluebonnet parrots were feeding on some delicious party food in the saltbushes.
 Every few steps I would disturb another group.
 The Mungo Outback provided one of the most thrilling experiences in nature I’ve ever had.

 The next day we returned with our bird group, fingers privately crossed for a similar show.
 We knew, after 25 years of wildlife guiding, that you can never take animals for granted and that there was a good chance we wouldn’t see a single parrot.